tobijdc/guessthesc2pro/content/_index.md

 draft = false
 +++

-Guess the SC2 Pro out of the all time Top 300 highest earners - Hard Mode.
+Guess the SC2 Pro out of the all time top 300 highest earners - Hard Mode.
 You have 5 guesses.